Master369963/URL_shortener/README.md

 # URL Shortener

-This website can help to shorten your URL.
+This website make your URL shorter.

 ## Features

-* Input your URL inside the input column and press **Shorten** button, you will receive a formated shorten link.
+* Input your URL inside the input field and press the **Shorten** button, and the website will validate your URL.

+* If the URL is valid, you will receive a shortered link or receive an error message.

-* Click the formated shorten link, it will directly go to the website.
+* Click the shortered link, it will directly go to the website.

-* You can use **Copy** button to copy this link.
+* You can use the **Copy** button to copy this link.

 ## Getting Started